 Camionetas from Mitla (50-60 pesos / $2.00, 1 hour) can be caught opposite the bus station, but require 7-8 passengers to depart.
 Some larger trucks need 9-10 people.

 When travelling by local transport in Mexico remember to keep your cash, credit cards & other valuables in a secure money belt at all times.

-The lucky may be able to sit in the extended cab, but for the best views hop in the back.
+If you’re lucky you may be able to sit in the extended cab at the front, but for the best views hop in the back.

-It does get a bit bumpy so hold on!
+It does get a quite bumpy so hold on!

 The pick-up truck takes you through a small village, past cows being herded, and along desolate stretches.